-- 1. This document will be referred to as the New Framework for Assessment: Assessment Regulations: Phase 4 for Honours Year programmes.
+- 1. This document will be referred to as the New Framework for Assessment: Assessment Regulations: Phases 2 & 3 for postgraduate taught programmes.
 It will continue to be known as such until the end of transitional arrangements during which some students of the University will have their assessment conducted and awards made under other regulations.
 At such time, a suitable new title will be chosen. - 2.
-The formal abbreviation for this document will be: NFAAR-HY.
+The formal abbreviation for this document will be: NFAAR-PGT.